tjhop/prometheus-mcp-server/README.md

       --prometheus.url="http://127.0.0.1:9090"
-                                 URL of the Prometheus instance to connect to ($PROMETHEUS_MCP_SERVER_PROMETHEUS_URL) --prometheus.timeout=1m    Timeout for API calls to the Prometheus backend ($PROMETHEUS_MCP_SERVER_PROMETHEUS_TIMEOUT) --http.config=HTTP.CONFIG  Path to config file to set Prometheus HTTP client options ($PROMETHEUS_MCP_SERVER_HTTP_CONFIG)
+                                 URL of the Prometheus instance to connect to ($PROMETHEUS_MCP_SERVER_PROMETHEUS_URL) --prometheus.timeout=1m    Timeout for API calls to the Prometheus backend ($PROMETHEUS_MCP_SERVER_PROMETHEUS_TIMEOUT) --prometheus.truncation-limit=0
+                                 If enabled, this controls the maximum query response size in number of lines/entries provided to the LLM from the API response.
+LLMs can override truncation limits if needed on a per-tool-call basis via tool request arguments on supported tools.
+To disable truncation limits, set to 0. ($PROMETHEUS_MCP_SERVER_PROMETHEUS_TRUNCATION_LIMIT)
+      --http.config=HTTP.CONFIG  Path to config file to set Prometheus HTTP client options ($PROMETHEUS_MCP_SERVER_HTTP_CONFIG)
       --web.telemetry-path="/metrics"
                                  Path under which to expose metrics. ($PROMETHEUS_MCP_SERVER_WEB_TELEMETRY_PATH)